shellking4/whatibot/README.md

 It is possible that the whatsapp web auth credentials which are stored in .wwebjs_auth get corrupted overtime, in which case you need to do the authentication process again(ie. steps 1, 2, 3)

+UPDATE: The step 2 can be done on the Qr Code page by clicking on the button that reads 'Get a new one'